Bulletproof vest: Recent years

-Newer armor issued by the United States armed forces to large numbers of troops includes the United States Army's Improved Outer Tactical Vest and the United States Marine Corps Modular Tactical Vest.
+Newer armor issued by the United States armed forces to large numbers of troops includes the Modular Scalable Vest (MSV) used by the United States Army and United States Air Force, as well as the United States Marine Corps' Modular Tactical Vest (MTV) and Scalable Plate Carrier (SPC).
 All of these systems are designed with the vest intended to provide protection from fragments and pistol rounds.
 Hard ceramic plates, such as the Small Arms Protective Insert, as used with Interceptor Body Armor, are worn to protect the vital organs from higher level threats.
 These threats mostly take the form of high velocity and armor-piercing rifle rounds.
 Similar types of protective equipment have been adopted by modern armed forces over the world.

 Since the 1970s, several new fibers and construction methods for bulletproof fabric have been developed besides woven Kevlar, such as DSM's Dyneema, Honeywell's Gold Flex and Spectra, Teijin Aramid's Twaron, Pinnacle Armor's Dragon Skin, and Toyobo's Zylon.
 The US military has developed body armor for the working dogs who aid soldiers in battle.

-Since 2004, U.S. Special Operations Command has been at work on a new full-body armor that will rely on rheology, or the technology behind the elasticity of liquids in skin care and automotive products.
-Named TALOS, this new technology may be used in the future.